hasanmoudud/geocompr/main.md

     - At what value does the form of the result start to break-down for each method, making New Zealand unrecognizable?
     - Advanced: What is different about the geometry type of the results from `st_simplify()` compared with the geometry type of `ms_simplify()`?
 What problems does this create and how can this be resolved?

 1. In the first exercise in Chapter \@ref(spatial-operations) it was established that Canterbury region had 61 of the 101 highest points in New Zealand.
-Using `st_buffer()`, how many points in `nz_height` are within 100 km of Canturbury?
+Using `st_buffer()`, how many points in `nz_height` are within 100 km of Canterbury?

 1. Find the geographic centroid of New Zealand.
 How far is it from the geographic centroid of Canterbury?